 - 2007 – Microsoft releases the Sharepoint Learning Kit, which used a server in conjunction with SCORM 2004 for smoother LMS functionality

 - 2008 – Eucalyptus is released as an open-source, AWI API-compatible platform for the deployment of private clouds.
 This ignited the LMS cloud

 computing, enabling software to be housed entirely online without hardwired installation

-As the LMS progressed it opened up opportunity for the corporate learning environment.
-Learning management system software wasn’t just for the education industry anymore, but became honed for fast, corporate training.
+As the LMS progressed it opened up opportunities for the corporate learning environment.
+Learning management system software wasn’t just for the education industry anymore, but became honed for fast, corporate training